auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 ---

-If business logic is separated from view logic properly, we can **reuse** our Dart code on the web because Dart compiles to JavaScript and run in-browser.
+## Side-benefit of using Dart

 ---

 <!-- .slide:  -->

-## Sharing code between the web and mobile.
+Sharing code between the web and mobile

+---

+If business logic is separated from view logic properly, we can **reuse** our Dart code on the web because Dart compiles to JavaScript and run in-browser.

 ---